offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `first`: The first column of a BWT matrix (removed in collapsed first algorithm, replaced with `first_occurrence_map`).
  * `first_occurrence_map`: `first` collapsed such that only the index of each symbol's initial occurrence is retained (introduced in collapsed first algorithm).
  * `last`: The last column of a BWT matrix.
- * BWT records: The table comprised of just the column `last` (introduced in collapsed first algorithm).
+ * BWT records: The table comprised of just the column `last` (updated in collapsed first algorithm).
 ```

-The deserialization algorithm / collapsed first algorithm discussed earlier generates a first column with certain distinct properties: For each symbol, it guarantees that all of that symbol's instances in `first` ...
+The deserialization algorithm / collapsed first algorithm discussed earlier generates `first` with certain distinct properties: For each symbol, it guarantees that all of that symbol's instances in `first` ...

 * appear one after the other (contiguous),
 * start with symbol instance count of 1,